-Generations Investment Services, Inc.
+Investment Held for Others managed by Generation Investment Services, Inc.

-The Pension Boards sponsored the establishment of Generations Investment Services, Inc. to receive and manage endowment assets of UCC churches, conferences, foundations and ecumenical partners.
-The assets, liabilities, and activities of Generations Investment Services, Inc. are consolidated into the combined financial statements of the Pension Boards.
+The Pension Boards sponsored the establishment of Generations Investment Services, Inc. The assets, liabilities, and activities of Generations Investment Services, Inc. are consolidated into the combined financial statements of the Pension Boards.

-It is the policy of Pension Boards and Generations Investment Services, Inc. management that assets received from external entities for the purpose of investment management by Generations Investment Services, Inc. will not be allocated to the net assets of Pension Boards, and thus have no impact on the Statement of Activities.
-Assets returned to external entities by Generations Investment Services, Inc. also bear no impact to the Statement of Activities.
+It is the policy of Pension Boards and Generations Investment Services, Inc. management that assets received from external entities for the purpose of investment management by Generations Investment Services, Inc. will not be allocated to the net assets of Pension Boards, and thus have no impact on the combined statement of activities.
+Assets returned to external entities by Generations Investment Services, Inc. also bear no impact to the combined statement of activities.
 The policy is consistent with FASB issued ASC 958-605-25 - Transfers of Assets to a Not-for-Profit Entity of Charitable Trust That Raises or Holds Contributions for Others; wherein Generations Investment Services, Inc. accepts assets in an agent capacity and transfers of assets are not contributions, which would otherwise impact net assets.

-Amounts managed by Generations Investment Services, Inc. for other entities are recorded as asset "investments held for others" with offsetting liability "amounts due to others managed by Generations Investment Services, Inc." in the combined financial statements.
+Amounts managed by Generations Investment Services, Inc. for other entities are recorded as asset investments held for others managed by Generations Investment Services, Inc., with offsetting liability amounts due to others managed by Generations Investment Services, Inc. in the combined financial statements.

-Investment management fee income due to Generations Investment Services, Inc. will be included in the Statement of Activities and increase the net assets in the combined financial statements accordingly.
-Expenses incurred by Generations Investment Services, Inc. will be included in the Statement of Activities and decrease the net assets in the combined financial statements.
+Investment management fee income due to Generations Investment Services, Inc. are included in the combined statement of activities and increase the net assets in the combined financial statements accordingly.
+Expenses incurred by Generations Investment Services, Inc. will be included in the combined statement of activities and decrease the net assets in the combined financial statements.